Might as well stay home! Winter holidays in France during Covid-19

-Category: World Hits: 1The French are known for their long summer holidays, but there's a winter break that's also an institution.
+Category: World Hits: 2The French are known for their long summer holidays, but there's a winter break that's also an institution.
 In normal times, during "les vacances d'hiver" or winter vacation, many people head to France's mountains for some skiing.
 However, this year is obviously a little different.
 Due to the Covid-19 pandemic, many are skipping their winter sports or not going away at all.
 It's another tough blow for France's struggling tourism sector.
 We take a closer look in this edition of French Connections.

 Read more https://www.france24.com/en/tv-shows/french-connections/20210211-might-as-well-stay-home-winter-holidays-in-france-during-covid-19